FreshCrispyBacon/ADS-2/README.md

 ## <a id="#domain-knowledge-terminology-foodboost"></a>Terminology
 <details>
 <summary>
-In the project there are some terms and jargon that might need to be explained:
+Below are some terms and jargon that are explained in further detail
 </summary>

 - Nutri-Score